GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 The post-processing tools are run as simple python scripts.
 It should be noted, that the post-processing tools depend on the outputs produced by a full simulation run that characterises the system fragility.
-Therefore, the full run of the SIFRA needs to be conducted on the system model of interest prior to running the tools for the loss scenario and restoration analysis tools.
+Therefore, the full run of the SIRA needs to be conducted on the system model of interest prior to running the tools for the loss scenario and restoration analysis tools.